-In connection with our initial public offering, we entered into an amended and restated employment agreement with Mr. Alberini, our Chief Executive Officer.
+In connection with our initial public offering, we entered into an amended and restated employment agreement with Mr. Alberini, our Co-Chief Executive Officer.
 Mr. Alberini's employment agreement provides for an annual base salary of at least \$1.1 million.
 Mr. Alberini is eligible for annual bonus compensation targeted at between 85% and 125% of his annual base salary.

 If Mr. Alberini's employment is terminated by us without cause (as defined in the agreement), or by Mr. Alberini for good reason (as defined in the agreement), he is entitled to (a) all accrued salary and vacation pay through the termination date, (b) any earned and unpaid portion of his annual bonus, (c) severance payments totaling \$3.0 million, less withholdings, paid on our regular payroll schedule over the 24 months following the termination date, (d) a pro-rata amount (based on the number of days Mr. Alberini was employed during the fiscal year through the termination date) of Mr. Alberini's target bonus for the applicable fiscal year in which termination of employment occurs, to be paid at the same time and in the same form as Mr. Alberini's annual bonus would otherwise be paid, (e) subject to his timely election under COBRA, continuation of medical benefits for 24 months following the termination date, subject to Mr. Alberini's payment of applicable premiums at the same rate that would have been applied had he remained an executive officer of our Company, paid for by us to the same extent that we paid for his health insurance prior to termination.
-In addition, Mr. Alberini's vested shares and options that are subject to performance-based vesting or selling restrictions may lapse or vesting may occur in accordance with their terms).
-To the extent such shares remain unvested after two years, they shares will be subject to repurchase by us, at the then fair market value.
-Any unvested time-based equity awards that Mr. Alberini may hold will accelerate as to the number of shares or options that would have lapsed during the three-year period following the date of termination.
+In addition, Mr. Alberini's vested shares and options that are subject to performance-based vesting or selling restrictions will remain outstanding for two years following the date of termination (during which time the selling restrictions remain unlapsed after two years, the shares will be subject to repurchase by us, at the then fair market value.
+Any unvested time-based equity awards and any selling restrictions that would have lapsed during the three-year period following the date of termination.